JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 #docker image prune -a
 #docker builder prune -a --force

-#sudo docker prune -a #just clean all...
+#docker system prune --all --volumes #just clean all...
 ```